 Use of SWALIM's live map for water sources information access in drought response

 FAO SWALIM continues to provide information on weather, river levels and groundwater, which informs planning and prioritization of water related interventions.
-Key among the ongoing drought interventions by different clusters is water trucking for domestic use and livestock.
-Majority of the water sources in the country dried up due to the prolonged drought, including the only perennial rivers in the country – Juba and Shabelle?.
+Key among the ongoing drought interventions by different clusters is water trucking for domestic use and livestock watering.
+Majority of the water sources in the country dried up due to the prolonged drought, including the only perennial rivers in the country – Juba and Shabelle.
 Groundwater from key strategic water sources, mainly boreholes, became the only source of water for both rural and urban use across the country.
 There was need therefore, to keep monitoring the status of these strategic boreholes, and provide information to the humanitarian agencies to plan and carry out water trucking and other interventions.

 The Somalia WASH Cluster has been very instrumental in coordinating the field updates from the different partners, while SWALIM is tasked with consolidating and mapping the field reports.
 In Somaliland and Puntland the Government Water Authorities namely Ministry of Water Resources and Puntland Water Authority for Water, Energy and Natural Resources respectively have been actively involved in providing regular updates within their regions.

 http://systems.faoso.net/frrims/water_sources/index .
 The live map provides partners with an interactive interface where they can get an overview of the spatial distribution of the boreholes in each region, as well as detailed information about specific boreholes including the exact location, depth, functional status, water quality (salinity), yield, water price, etc. Agencies carrying out water related interventions, mainly trucking, are making use of this information to identify the available boreholes for water trucking and the distances involved, as this has implications on the cost.

-Some parts of the country have however not been covered by the latest updates, as can be seen from the map below.
-Agencies working in those areas are called upon to provide information, for the benefit of the Somali community in dire need of water access during this time of drought.
-There will be regular updates for the areas already mapped, as there is a lot of dynamics in the sector resulting to drastic changes in the boreholes.
+Some parts of the country have however not been covered during the latest status updates.
+SWALIM is working with agencies with presence in those areas to provide this critical information, for the benefit of the Somali community in dire need of water access during this time of drought.
+SWALIM will continue to regularly update the data for the areas already mapped. latest Running Sneakers | lebron 14 cocoa beach for sale size 2 , Air Jordan Release Dates 2021 + 2022 Updated , Gov